UH-AIM/bistable-auxetic-surface-structures/README.md

 # bistable-auxetic-surface-structures

-This contains the design algorithm (using Rhinoceros 3D + grasshopper interface) to generate the cut pattern for user supplied input geometries.
+This contains the design algorithm (using Rhinoceros 3D + grasshopper interface, https://www.rhino3d.com/) to generate the cut pattern for user supplied input geometries.
 It has a number of pre-programmed surfaces for demonstration and fabrication.

 The accompanying paper is here: https://doi.org/10.1145/3450626.3459940